-Unit Standard Essential Questions Enduring Understandings Vocabulary Materials/ Resources Assessment Mixed Media PA Standards: 9.1.3.A, B, C, D, E, F, G, H, I, J, K 9.2.3.A, B, C, D, E, F, G, H, I, J, K, L What media can be combined to create a cohesive, unified, and expressive artwork?
-Know what media can be combined to create mixed media artwork that demonstrates a sense of unity.
-What strategies are needed to create a Color: color theory Line: line characteristics Shape/Form: 2D shape, 3D shape, Reference Sheet Teacher exemplar/Guided drawing Teacher observation, student participation, oral questioning, completed project/practice session artwork, proper use of
+Mixed Media PA Standards: 9.1.3.A, B, C, D, E, F, G, H, I, J, K 9.2.3.A, B, C, D, E, F, G, H, I, J, K, L 9.3.3.
+A, B, C, D, E, F, G 9.4.3.A, B, C, D National Standards: Creating: 1, 2, 3 Performing/Presenting/ Producing: 4, 5, 6 Responding: 7, 8, 9 Connecting: 10 & 11 What media can be combined to create a cohesive, unified, and expressive artwork?
+What media are difficult to combine to create a cohesive artwork and why?

-9.3.3.
-A, B, C, D, E, F, G What media are difficult to combine to create a mixed media artwork that has craftsmanship? organic shape, geometric shape, and shape and form Visual Artwork and information on Master/famous Artists tools, and routine set-up and clean-up.
-9.4.3.A, B, C, D National Standards: Creating: 1, 2, 3 Performing/Presenting/ Producing: 4, 5, 6 Responding: 7, 8, 9 Connecting: 10 & 11 to create a cohesive artwork and why?
 Can mixed media be 2D and 3D within one artwork?
 What media are used to display and portray craftsmanship within an artwork?
 How can the elements and principles of art be represented with mixed media?
-What problems need to be solved to make the media look unified?
-Know and apply the media and strategies to create an artwork that reflects creativity and personal expression within the artwork. and shape and form comparison Texture: implied texture and physical texture Space: negative space and positive space Classroom Visuals Painting supplies Printmaking supplies Drawing supplies Construction paper Craft supplies and embellishments Glue Rubric is attached at the bottom of the document.
+What problems need to be solved Know what media can be combined to create mixed media artwork that demonstrates a sense of unity.
+What strategies are needed to create a mixed media artwork that has craftsmanship?
+Know and apply the media and strategies to create an artwork that reflects creativity and personal expression within the artwork.
+Color: color theory Line: line characteristics Shape/Form: 2D shape, 3D shape, organic shape, geometric shape, and shape and form comparison Texture: implied texture and physical texture Space: negative space and positive space Reference Sheet Teacher exemplar/Guided drawing Visual Artwork and information on Master/famous Artists Classroom Visuals Painting supplies Printmaking supplies Drawing supplies Construction paper Craft supplies and embellishments Glue Teacher observation, student participation, oral questioning, completed project/practice session artwork, proper use of tools, and routine set-up and clean-up.
+Rubric is attached at the bottom of the document. ---------------- --- --- -- --- -- -- to make the me dia look unified?